fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-icinga-installation-lab.md

 root@server:/home/icinga#
 ```

-Once you are root via sudo, it is no longer necessary to prepend the sudo command.
+As soon as you are root via sudo, it is no longer necessary to precede the sudo command.
 Instead of `sudo ls -lisa /root/` you can also type `ls -lisa /root/` because you have root privileges already.
 However, all commands in this codelab will always start with `sudo` to remind you that you are working with root privileges.

 <!-- ------------------------ -->